ptsteadman/notebook/stories/feyerabend.md

 # Feyerabend

-Feyerabend's driver slowed the car to a crawl, trying to find her new address in the dark.
+Feyerabend's driver slowed the car to a crawl, trying to find her address in the dark.
 Feyerabend was very conscious of the sounds of the hot vehicle, the tires on the pavement, her own small movements.

 They stopped in front an academic-looking building, set back in a stand of oak